 Teacher, We Girls! is my memoir about teaching English as a Second Language to girls in Najran on the border of Saudi Arabia and Yemen.
 My husband John and I were there from 2011 to 2012 and it was one of the strangest, most interesting and intense experiences of our lives.
 I published the book on Smashwords and you can buy a digital copy here for just $3.99.

 The book was first published in 2016 by Astoria Press as Le Ragazze di Rub’al-Khali (The Girls of the Empty Quarter).
 The translator was the marvelous Marina Morporgo, who, aside from translating dozens of books, has written many fantastic and funny books and stories in Italian (you can read an excerpt of one of her books here).

-The book has received positive reviews in Italy, where it was first published, so I have translated a couple and you can read them below.
+The Italian press was very enthusiastic about my book and I have translated a couple and you can read them below.